 There's nothing like "home-style" Cajun cooking, and you'll find the best at the fest....lots of spicy treats at the Cajun Culinary Classic....from jambalaya to fried alligator & everything in between!
 And of course.....SHRIMP (tons of 'em) cooked every way imaginable (It would make Forrest Gump proud!)

-For information regarding food booth operation, please call (985) 385-0703 or download the application form and regulations.
+For information regarding food booth operation, please call (985) 385-0703 or download the materials below:

 If music is what you are after then head on down to historic Lawrence Park in downtown Morgan City, La.
 This festival is known for the diverse music which may be heard in this 4 day event.
 Local, state, and regional entertainment bring forth sounds of Zydeco, Cajun, Country, and popular music to its sound stage.
 You may hear all of the music under the oaks in Historic Lawrence Park with no admission fee.